vishakhachachare/ElevateLab_Task3/README.md

 # Task 3: Infrastructure as Code (IaC) with Terraform

 ## Objective
-Provision a Docker container locally using Terraform.
+Provision a local Docker container using Terraform.

 ---